seanox/spring-webdav/manual/getting-started.md

 integration into a Spring Boot based API.
 The implementation is based on a virtual file system with virtual entities as an abstraction.
 The virtual file system is created strictly via annotations in the managed beans and, like the virtual entities, does not use any physical file structures.

-A user can use this virtual file system as a network drive and has direct access to a Spring Boot based API without an additional frontend.
+A user can use the virtual file system created in this way like a network drive and has direct access to a Spring Boot-based API without an additional front end.

 ## Features
 - Supported HTTP methods: `OPTIONS`, `PROPFIND`, `HEAD`, `GET`, `LOCK`, `PUT`, `UNLOCK`